-You may feel as though your back is a little bruised after the injection and also you may experience an increase in the level of your pain for a few days, this is normal but it will quickly resolve and you can continue to take your normal analgesia / medication for pain that you have.
+You may feel as though your back is a little bruised after the injection and also you may experience an increase in the level of your pain for a few days.
+This is normal but it will quickly resolve and you can continue to take your normal analgesia for pain that you have.
 A small percentage of patients may experience an increased level of pain for much longer.
+There are only minimal side effects on the rest of the body using local steroids by this route of administration.
+Any side effects are more likely to occur if steroids are given repeatedly over a short period of time.
+Examples of side effects include raised blood pressure and weight gain.
+Diabetics may experience short-term problems with blood sugar control due to the steroids.